Finding the Best Camera for Blogging

 - Compact Deluxe Gadget Bag

 - 3pc.
 Lens Cleaning Kit

-The Nikon D750 is a recent addition to the entry level Nikon full-frame segment.
+The Nikon D750 is a recent addition to the entry-level Nikon full-frame segment.
 A full-frame camera is always a better choice regarding video work.

-As a matter of fact, it is a great choice for any type of still work as well.
+As a matter of fact, it is a great choice for any type of still working as well.
 Except when you need to take advantage of the crop factor that extends the focal length of any lens by a factor of 1.5x (Nikon DX cameras).